-Working on these three things: your ideal client, the value you bring to them, and how to communicate that value means you can let go of the need to sell yourself to and become much more authentic, comfortable, and in flow.
+Working on these three things: your ideal client, the value you bring to them, and how to communicate that value means you can let go of the need to sell yourself and become much more authentic, comfortable, and in flow.

-What about you?
+I’d love to know how this article sat with you.
 Have you been feeling awkward about sales because it feels so uncomfortable to “sell yourself” Has this article changed the way you feel about that?
 You know I always love to hear from you so please share in the comments below.